inveteratus/neon/README.md

 ## Updating

-After update the package, you can update the neon styles and routes with
+After updating the package, you can update the neon styles and routes with:

 ```bash
 php artisan vendor:publish --tag neon-assets --force
 ```

-Not that this will overwrite:
+Note that this will overwrite:

 * resource/css/neon/components.css
 * resource/css/neon/views.css
 * routes/neon.php